ciandt-dev/docker-hub-memcached/README.md

   "${DOCKER_IMAGE}"
 ```

-After run, you can inquiry Docker service and get the IP address and port of your newly running container named __myContainer__ by using the following command:
+After run, you can inquiry Docker service and get the IP address of your newly running container named __myContainer__ by using the following command:

 ```
 docker inspect --format '{{ .NetworkSettings.IPAddress }} myContainer'